11 Common Animals in the Great Smoky Mountains

 Source: @tullymt

-Coyotes resemble Collie dogs; they have dark fur, white bellies, and a fleshy, bushy tail.
+Coyotes resemble Collie dogs; they have grayish-brown fur, lighter bellies, and a bushy tail.
 They like to howl at night.
 Coyotes grow to about 4 feet in length and weigh up to 50 pounds.
-They are immensely athletic, run at incredible speeds, and can quickly leap over an 8-foot fence.
+They are immensely athletic, run at incredible speeds, and can quickly clear low fences.

 Coyotes can be found in Cades Cove, and they hunt small prey while alone and can chase down larger animals while in packs.
 Coyotes are somewhat timid and afraid of humans at first glance, but can be dangerous if you cozy up to them.
-They are not friendly around pets and will not hesitate to kill on sight!
+They can be dangerous around unattended small pets, so keep pets leashed and close anywhere pets are allowed.

 Coyotes adapt quickly to new environments and prefer to hunt at night.
-They mostly hunt fish, frogs, rabbits, and rodents.
+They mostly hunt small mammals such as rabbits and rodents, but also eat birds, reptiles, amphibians, fruit, and carrion.
 You can spot them anywhere in the Smokies.

 Snakes in the Smoky Mountains

 Most of the snakes you will encounter on your trip to the Peaceful Side of the Smokies are peaceful and reclusive reptiles.
-There are 23 varieties of snakes in the Smokies, but only two of them are poisonous.
+There are 23 species of snakes in the Smokies, but only two of them are venomous.

 Northern Copperhead